dkary/dfgraph/ref/POC.md

 ![](img/reconfigure.png)

-### Interdependence
+### Interact

 I originally called this *spaghetti* because of the confused criss-crossing of edges.
-On closer inspection a pattern of parallel pipelines occasionally intersecting appeared to be the cause.
+On closer inspection a pattern of parallel pipelines occasionally intersecting appeared to be the cause (i.e., interdependence).
 I suspect there are a variety of cases where analysts will fall into this *anti-pattern*, and some of them are probably more problematic than others:

-- Checks: Running checks (in analysis) to ensure an output conforms to expectations given values in other datasets.
+- **Checks**: Running checks (in analysis) to ensure an output conforms to expectations given values in other datasets.

-- Summary Columns: Splitting a dataset into a relational model, and then adding summary columns (for ease of analysis) to higher-level dimensions.
+- **Summary Columns**: Splitting a dataset into a relational model, and then adding summary columns (for ease of analysis) to higher-level dimensions.
 It can create interdependence when building higher and lower-level dimensions.

 ![](img/interdependence.png)

-### Popular Inputs
+### Pmap

 Another cause of criss-crossing edges in when multiple inputs are used in multiple outputs.
 It looks awful, but it could be a simple matter of a functional approach (i.e., maybe one input varies to produce different outputs).
 It may still be a bit of an anti-pattern since the example I used suggests a split-apply-combine strategy would be appropriate (which would eliminate the criss-crossing).